 Curators’ Choice Section

-On 20 pages, the Curators’ Choice section presents five artists, for the first time from five different design fields and countries: Claudy Jongstra, Netherlands, selected by Ingeborg de Roode, curator at the Stedelijk Museum, Amsterdam; Zhao Jinya, China, curated by Peter Ting, co-founder of Ting-Ying Gallery;
+Spanning 20 pages, the Curators’ Choice section features five artists from five different design disciplines and countries: Claudy Jongstra (Netherlands), introduced by Ingeborg de Roode, curator at the Stedelijk Museum, Amsterdam; Zhao Jinya (China), introduced by Peter Ting, co-founder of Ting-Ying Gallery, London;

-Domingos Tótora, Brazil, selected by Marina Figueiredo, Director of Sage Culture Gallery, Los Angelas; Jérôme Blanc, Switzerland, curated by Lionel Latham, Galerie Latham, Geneva; Stefania Lucchetta, Italy, selected by art historian and curator Nichka Marobin.
+Domingos Tótora (Brazil), introduced by Marina Figueiredo, Director of Sage Culture Gallery, Los Angeles; Jérôme Blanc (Switzerland), introduced by Lionel Latham of Galerie Latham, Geneva; and Stefania Lucchetta (Italy), introduced by art historian and curator Nichka Marobin.

 EDITORIAL PRACTICE